faisu07/Texture_Analysis/README.md

 features and that’s the major reason why CNN under-perform while identifying textures.
 To overcome this problem various techniques have been introduced where texture extraction layers are used before the fully connected layers, which allows the model to focus on local features along with the global features.

-- we proposed a new solution to encounter the issue of using various texture feature extraction techniques togeather.
+- We proposed a new solution to encounter the issue of using various texture feature extraction techniques togeather.
 We developed a framework which incorporates combination of various texture related techniques and demonstrated the effectiveness on various texture datasets.
 The framework have not only resulted in a state-of-the-art result but also made us understand the impact of different techniques in a combination.
 Ensemble methods have always produced a improved result when compared to individual model performance.
 This technique can easily be incorporated in standard CNNs as well as sophisticated models such as Deep Ten, Fenet etc.

-We combined [DeepTEN](https://arxiv.org/abs/1612.02844), where feature extraction, dictionary learning and encoding representation all happen at the same time.
+- We combined [DeepTEN](https://arxiv.org/abs/1612.02844), where feature extraction, dictionary learning and encoding representation all happen at the same time.
 DeepTEN is a flexible framework which allows arbitrary input image size making it easier to combine with any model.
 Next is [FENet](https://proceedings.neurips.cc/paper/2021/file/c04c19c2c2474dbf5f7ac4372c5b9af1-Paper.pdf) which focuses on discriminating textures based on the fractal dimension.
 The third member is a [histogram layer](https://arxiv.org/pdf/2001.00215.pdf) that captures the texture information directly from the feature maps and is based on the fundamental of local histograms which can be used to distinguish textures.

-While we only considered two remarkable texture datasets such as  [KTH](https://www.csc.kth.se/cvap/databases/kth-tips/index.html) and [FMD](https://people.csail.mit.edu/celiu/CVPR2010/FMD/) and achieved SOTA result, this technique can also be applied to more datasets such as [DTD](https://www.robots.ox.ac.uk/~vgg/data/dtd/download/dtd-r1.0.1.tar.gz), [GTOS](https://www.ece.rutgers.edu/~kdana/gts/index.html), [GTOS_MOBILE](https://drive.google.com/file/d/1Hd1G7aKhsPPMbNrk4zHNJAzoXvUzWJ9M/view) and result in
-State of the Art.
+- While we only considered two remarkable texture datasets such as  [KTH](https://www.csc.kth.se/cvap/databases/kth-tips/index.html) and [FMD](https://people.csail.mit.edu/celiu/CVPR2010/FMD/) and achieved SOTA result, this technique can also be applied to more datasets such as [DTD](https://www.robots.ox.ac.uk/~vgg/data/dtd/download/dtd-r1.0.1.tar.gz), [GTOS](https://www.ece.rutgers.edu/~kdana/gts/index.html), [GTOS_MOBILE](https://drive.google.com/file/d/1Hd1G7aKhsPPMbNrk4zHNJAzoXvUzWJ9M/view) and result in State of the Art.

 ## Required Python Dependencies